AEW Double or Nothing: History

 While AEW had planned to again host the 2020 event at the same location on May 23 that year, the venue canceled all events up through May 31 due to the COVID-19 pandemic.
 In response, the promotion announced that the 2020 event would still proceed as planned (which occurred at Daily's Place and the TIAA Bank Field stadium in Jacksonville, Florida), while also confirming that a third Double or Nothing would emanate from the MGM Grand Garden Arena on May 29, 2021.
-In addition to offering refunds, tickets purchased for 2020's show would be valid for the 2021 event.
-However, due to the ongoing pandemic, the 2021 event was also moved to Daily's Place and was moved back a day to May 30; as a result, the MGM Grand Garden Arena issued refunds for all originally purchased tickets.
+However, due to the ongoing pandemic, the 2021 event was again held at Daily's Place and was moved back a day to May 30.
 AEW resumed live touring in July, thus the 2021 Double or Nothing was the promotion's final PPV held at Daily's Place during the pandemic.
 It was also the company's first show to run at full venue capacity during the pandemic after Florida loosened its COVID-19 protocols.

-In December 2021, it was confirmed that the 2022 Double or Nothing would return the event to Las Vegas.
+In December 2021, it was confirmed that the 2022 Double or Nothing would return the event to Las Vegas, and it would be held at the T-Mobile Arena.
 It was also announced that the event would host the finals of the inaugural Owen Hart Cup.
-On February 23, 2022, the date was confirmed for May 29 at the T-Mobile Arena.
-The 2023 event was also confirmed to be held at the same arena on May 28 that year.
+The 2023 event was also held at the same arena on May 28 that year.
+On March 27, 2024, it was announced that after five years, the 2024 event would return Double or Nothing to the MGM Grand Garden Arena on May 26 that year.

+On February 19, 2025, it was announced that the 2025 Double or Nothing was scheduled for May 25, 2025, at the Desert Diamond Arena in Glendale, Arizona, ending the promotion's tradition of holding the event in the Las Vegas area.
+The venue shares its namesake with Desert Diamond Casinos, thus continuing Double or Nothing's casino theme.